ahle/Tconnect/README.md

 * tApp: API for non-trace requests needed to maintain the connection between the end-user application and the other systems.
 * tAssistance: API for high-level requests on traces (transformation, visualisation, analyse, mining).

 The figure below is an example of using TConnect in order to build a user assistance system.
-To build a such system, see the tutorial (#tutorial)
+To build a such system, see the tutorial [Setup TConnect](doc/tut_setup.md)

 ![Tconnect architecture](doc/img/tconnect_archi.png)